-Rapid Prototyping

-This class focuses on the process of quickly conceiving and forming preliminary, functioning, sketches and models.
-Cutting-edge hardware and software techniques help students explore multiple possibilities of realizing a project with short timeframes.
+IART/E 205 Rapid Prototyping (3 credit hours) This class focuses on the process of quickly conceiving and forming preliminary, functioning, sketches and models.
+Cutting-edge fabrication hardware and software techniques help students explore multiple possibilities of realizing a project with short timeframes.
 Quick turnaround times and the Design Process are extensively covered.